Shell Integration Patterns

 - Basics (

-) - Minimal & Multi-Line Forms
+@shell) - Minimal & Multi-Line Forms

 - Selecting Where Output Goes (

-) - Summarizing Outputs
+mode,to) - Summarizing Outputs

 - Chaining Shell → LLM